Sample Retrieval Lander

 NASA's Sample Retrieval Lander would touch down on Mars and remain in place to receive a diverse collection of scientifically curated samples of Martian rock already collected and cached by NASA's Perseverance rover.

 The lander would be the first ever to bring along a rocket — NASA's Mars Ascent Vehicle — and two helicopters, to help achieve the goal of bringing the samples safely to Earth for study.
-The Mars Ascent Vehicle would launch off the Red Planet, carrying samples into Mars orbit to meet the Earth Return Orbiter provided by the European Space Agency (ESA).
+The Mars Ascent Vehicle would launch off the Red Planet, carrying samples into Mars orbit to meet the Earth Return Orbiter provided by ESA (European Space Agency).
 The orbiter would then take the samples the rest of the way to our planet.
 The two NASA Sample Recovery Helicopters, modified versions of the Ingenuity Mars Helicopter that Perseverance brought to Mars, would serve as backups for Perseverance's task of bringing sample tubes to the lander.

-In addition, the lander would carry ESA's Sample Transfer Arm to load the sample tubes for return to Earth.
+In addition, the lander would carry ESA's Sample Transfer Arm to load the sample tubes into the Mars Ascent Vehicle.

 Role in Mars Sample Return Campaign

-The Sample Retrieval Lander would play an important role in the safe return of Mars rock and atmosphere samples to Earth, delivering crucial spacecraft and hardware to Mars: the rocket that would launch samples from Mars, the two helicopters, and a robotic arm to transfer the samples into the rocket.
+The Sample Retrieval Lander would play an important role to safely bring Mars rock and atmosphere samples to Earth, delivering crucial spacecraft and hardware to the Red Planet: the rocket that would launch samples from Mars, the two helicopters, and a robotic arm to transfer the samples into the rocket.
 Once the samples are on Earth, scientists around the world would examine them using sophisticated instruments too large and complex to send to Mars.
 The samples would remain available for future generations to study with increasingly advanced technologies.
 Scientists believe the samples could shed light on whether life has ever existed on Mars.

 |Project Name||Sample Retrieval Lander|